 - Take your annual leave (even if you feel you’re too busy to).

-3. Start the process of change
+3. Start the process of career change

 If you have a calling outside your current profession, dedicate time to researching possible career paths.
 It’s never too late to completely change direction.